Med-filali/rest-api-php-symfony/README.md

 # rest-api-php-symfony
-a small Rest API project for demonstration
+A small Rest API project for demonstration
-  - this api offers article management
+  - This api offers articles management

 ## Feature list: